-Everest Base Camp Trek isn't dangerous but challenging because of its arduous geography.
+Everest Base Camp Trek is challenging because of its arduous geography.
 Trekkers love the thrill and adventures it offers.
 Hence, with apt knowledge of classic all-inclusive Everest Base Camp trek villages.

 Walking through all those villages en route with enough itineraries, you can have a lot of fun.
 The memories you make here will be irreplaceable in your life.

 You should hire a professional guide and a porter for this trekking journey.
-You should come and take this once-in-a-lifetime opportunity to see the magical landscape on earth.
+You can come and take this once-in-a-lifetime opportunity to see the magical landscape on Earth.